chrisesco/AnalyticsModel/README.md

 # AnalyticsModel

-In this you will find some of the answers raised in the following blog.
+In this project you will find some of the answers raised in the following blog.

 What I have done is to start from the view created in the blog, I have added the entities that allow to give answers to the author's questions.